jomaduagwu/svg-logo-generator-jm/README.md

   ## Installation
   Clone the respository from the repo in GitHub.
 Make sure you install Node.js and NPM on your computer.
-You will need to install the node package manager (NPM) using `npm init` and then the inquirer module using `npm i inquirer`.
+You will need to install the node package manager (NPM) using `npm init` and then the inquirer v8.2.4 module using `npm i inquirer@8.2.4`.
 Use `npm install` to install dependencies, and `npm install --save-dev-jest` to install Jest.

   ## Usage
   You can find the walkthrough video here - [logo generator walkthrough video](https://drive.google.com/file/d/---------------------/view?usp=sharing)

   Start by opening the file in the terminal.
 Type `node index.js` and answer the series of questions about the type of logo you want.
-Once all prompts have been answered, the new logo will be generated in the examples folder with the name 'E'xampleLogo.svg'.
+Once all prompts have been answered, the new logo will be generated in the examples folder with the name 'ExampleLogo.svg'.

   ![logo generator video](./assets/.........gif)